Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Rock Isle Lake is a pretty place to hang out and easily accessible from Sunshine Mountain Lodge

-You can book the Juniper Hotel right here.
+You can check prices and availability and book the Juniper Hotel right here.

 Places to stay in the Canadian Rockies include the Juniper Hotel & Bistro